 - Always adjust the seat’s position and the handlebars for comfort before getting out.

 Bikes for heavy riders have a lot of enhancements not found in other bikes.
-Of course, this is to help them support the heavier you safely and comfortably, regardless of your riding style.
+Of course, this is to help them support the heavier load safely and comfortably, regardless of your riding style.

-Hence when buying, your focus should be on the availability of the special features that make plus size bikes great for overweight riders:
+Hence when buying bikes for a 300 lbs man, your focus should be on the availability of the special features that make plus size bikes great for overweight riders:

 Here they are:

-Proper wheels can make a big difference to your rides in bikes for big men.
+Proper wheels can make a big difference to your rides in bikes if you are a big man.